datascienceguide/datascienceguide.github.io/_posts/prediction/classification/2016-10-29-naive-bayes-classifier.md

 $$P(B) \times P(A|B) = P(A) \times P(B|A)$$

-Now, we are usually concerned with the probablity of event A when event B is observed P(A\|B).
+Now, we are usually concerned with the probability of event A when event B is observed P(A\|B).
 If we rearrange the equation above we get:

 $$P(A|B) = \frac{P(A) \times P(B|A)}{P(B)}$$